josephsenior/Grinta-Agent/tests/e2e/README.md

 The conversation start test (`test_conversation_start`) performs the following steps:

-1. Navigates to the OpenHands application (assumes GitHub token is already configured)
+1. Navigates to the Forge application (assumes GitHub token is already configured)
-2. Selects the "openhands-agent/OpenHands" repository
+2. Selects the "Forge-agent/Forge" repository
 3. Clicks the "Launch" button
 4. Waits for the conversation interface to load
 5. Waits for the agent to initialize